qiime2/docs/source/tutorials/longitudinal.rst

 Linear mixed effect models
 --------------------------

 Linear mixed effects (LME) models test the relationship between a single response variable and one or more independent variables, where observations are made across dependent samples, e.g., in repeated-measures sampling experiments.
 This implementation takes at least one numeric "state_column" (e.g., Time) and one or more comma-separated group_categories (which may be categorical or numeric) as independent variables in a LME model, and plots regression plots of the response variable ("metric") as a function of the state caregory and each group column.
+Additionally, the ``individual-id-column`` parameter should be a metadata column that indicates the individual subject/site that was sampled repeatedly.
 The response variable may either be a sample metadata mapping file column or a feature ID in the feature table.
 Here we use LME to test whether alpha diversity (Shannon diversity index) changed over time and in response to delivery mode, diet, and sex in the ECAM data set.

 .. command-block::